senekor/buenzlimarks/docs/arc42/05_building_block_view.md

 The web app and browser extension have a somewhat implicit interface insofar as the need to agree on the structure of the data saved locally in indexedDB.
-The server is mainly interacted with over its REST api which is _NOT_ explicitly documented, e.g. with openAPI.
-In addition, the web app may open a websocket connection with the server which will then notify the web app about changed data, e.g. by another device of the same user.
+The sync service is mainly interacted with over its REST api which is _NOT_ explicitly documented, e.g. with openAPI.
+In addition, the web app may open a websocket connection with the sync service which will then notify the web app about changed data, e.g. by another device of the same user.

 ## Level 2 - Components